olepoeschl/NQueensFAF-GUI/README.md

 For lower Java JDK versions than 17, you have to edit the build path and the compiler appliance of the eclipse project first, after that it should run properly too.

 # Current Benchmarks
-Some new hardware enabled us to refurbish the computation times table.
+During the time we have spent developing this program, we have been able to continuously expand our available hardware.
-Especially the RTX 3080 shows, whats actually possible with only 16 hours for the 24 queens problem.
+Especially the newer graphics cards show the potential of our program.
-We are looking forward to the distributed project and hope to solve the 26 queens problem this year with your help.
+We are looking forward to the distributed project and hope to solve the 26-queens problem until January 2023 with your help!

 <b>GPUs</b>
 |      Board size N     |   18    |     19    |      20      |      21      |      22      |       23       |       24       |   25 |